-Language and communication are also pivotal to place making.25 The reality and idea of a place is sustained through conversation, through narrative, through accounts, stories—place narratives.
-Place is created and reproduced through interpersonal interaction and indeed, much of what people feel about sense of place, is often mediated but also maintained by others.
-Whether they be experiential, vicarious, individual, collective, written or oral, accounts, stories and narratives all help to create and make a place.
-Weather places, it follows, come into being and can be created, revealed and recreated not just through weather itself, as noted, but also through language, conversation text, narrative storytelling, commemoration, weather experiences, memories, narratives, traditions, myths, poems, literature and stories.
+Language and communication are also pivotal to place making.25 The reality and idea of a place is sustained through conversation, narrative, accounts, stories—place narratives.
+Place is created and reproduced through interpersonal interaction, and indeed, much of what people feel about sense of place is often mediated but also maintained by others.
+Whether they be experiential, vicarious, individual, collective, written, or oral, accounts, stories, and narratives all help create and make a place.
+Weather places, it follows, come into being and can be created, revealed, and recreated not just through weather itself, as noted, but also through language, conversation text, narrative storytelling, commemoration, weather experiences, memories, narratives, traditions, myths, poems, literature, and stories.
 Research conducted with colleagues Lucy Veale and Simon Naylor, for example, revealed how the Helm Wind of Cross Fell, Cumbria, Britain’s only named wind, has come to define Cross Fell as a place.26 The Helm Wind is an example of a very particular, local weather phenomenon—the product of a place-specific interaction of landscape topography and atmosphere.
-Individuals, social groups and organisations, however, have all be inspired by and have attempted to observe, measure, understand and explain and depict the Helm Wind over a 200-year period.
-The Helm has thus been inscribed into cultural history in the form of personal accounts and oral histories detailing encounters and experiences of the Helm wind, scientific reports which have attempted to discover its cause and paintings showing its presence.
+Individuals, social groups, and organizations, however, have all been inspired by and have attempted to observe, measure, understand, explain, and depict the Helm Wind over a two-hundred-year period.
+The Helm has thus been inscribed into cultural history in the form of personal accounts and oral histories detailing encounters and experiences of the Helm Wind, scientific reports that have attempted to discover its cause, and paintings showing its presence.
 As such, it is an example of an elemental phenomenon that has come to be understood and articulated through different narrative forms and produced and reproduced as a result of different knowledge cultures.
-Yet whichever way the Helm has been described, depicted, encountered, remembered, it has helped to make Cross Fell as a place forever associated with its windy forces.
-The Helm has, therefore, helped to mould (physically and conceptually) Cross Fell into a very distinctive weather place.
+Yet whichever way the Helm has been described, depicted, encountered, remembered, it has helped make Cross Fell a place forever associated with its windy forces.
+The Helm has therefore helped mold (physically and conceptually) Cross Fell into a very distinctive weather place.